k0retux/fuddly/docs/source/scenario.rst

 .. note:: A step with its ``final`` attribute set to ``True`` will never trigger the sending of the data it contains.

+Remark also the :class:`framework.scenario.NoDataStep` in line 19 (``step3``) which is a step that does not provide data.
+Thus, the framework won't send anything during the execution of this kind of step.
+Anyway, it is still possible to set or clear some `periodic` in this step (or changing feedback timeout, ...)

+.. note:: A :class:`framework.scenario.NoDataStep` is actually a step on which ``make_blocked()`` has been called on it and where ``make_free()`` do nothing.

 The execution of this scenario will follow the pattern::